VivekAChawla/AE-NI-Gradient-Library-Workflow/README.md

 Self-contained notebook implementing the complete simulation workflow, including cost modeling, Gaussian-process surrogate modeling, and adaptive measurement strategies.
 All figures and results in the manuscript can be reproduced from this notebook.

-A second file (AENI_Gradient_Library_Workflow.ipynb) is included only as a static version with previously generated outputs for convenience.
+A second file (AENI_Gradient_Library_Workflow.pdf) is included only as a static version with previously generated outputs for convenience.

 Notebook Overview